atomjump/loop-server-fast/README.md

 # Requirements

 * NodeJS >= 4.x
-* AtomJump Loop Server >= 1.5.5
+* AtomJump Messaging Server >= 1.5.5
 * Linux server (or any machine with NodeJS)

 # Server Setup

-Follow the instructions to set up the Loop Server as a PHP script.
+Follow the instructions to set up the Messaging Server as a PHP script.

 Then to install the daemon: